gardener/gardener/docs/concepts/gardenlet.md

 Concretely, when there is at least one extension resource in the seed cluster a `ControllerInstallation` is responsible for, then the status of the `Required` condition will be `True`.
 If there are no extension resources anymore, its status will be `False`.

-This condition is taken into account by the `ControllerRegistration` controller part of `gardener-controller-manager` when it computes which extensions have to deployed to which seed cluster, see [this document](controller-manager.md#controllerregistration-controller) for more details.
+This condition is taken into account by the `ControllerRegistration` controller part of `gardener-controller-manager` when it computes which extensions have to be deployed to which seed cluster.
+See [Gardener Controller Manager](controller-manager.md#controllerregistration-controller) for more details.

 ### [`NetworkPolicy` Controller](../../pkg/gardenlet/controller/networkpolicy)

-The `NetworkPolicy` controller reconciles `NetworkPolicy`s in shoot namespaces in order to ensure access to Kubernetes API server.
+The `NetworkPolicy` controller reconciles `NetworkPolicy`s in shoot namespaces in order to ensure access to the Kubernetes API server.

-The controller resolves the IP address of Kubernetes service in `default` namespace and creates egress `NetworkPolicy`s for it.
+The controller resolves the IP address of the Kubernetes service in the `default` namespace and creates an egress `NetworkPolicy`s for it.

-For more details about `NetworkPolicy`s in Gardener please see [this document](network_policies.md).
+For more details about `NetworkPolicy`s in Gardener, please see [Network Policies in Gardener](network_policies.md).

 ### [`Seed` Controller](../../pkg/gardenlet/controller/seed)